United Against Nuclear Iran: Leadership

 Mark Wallace, who previously served as U.S. ambassador to the United Nations for UN Management and Reform, is founding CEO.
 Governor Jeb Bush has been chairman since August 2024.

 Former Democratic United States Senator from Connecticut Joe Lieberman served as the organization's chairman from 2015 until his death in 2024.

 Ambassadors Richard Holbrooke and Dennis Ross were original co-founders and co-chairman, alongside former CIA director James Woolsey, before being appointed to positions in the Obama administration.
 Ross has since rejoined the advisory board.

-Other members of the board, as of September 2024, include Alireza Akhondi, Senator Mark Kirk, Tamir Pardo, John Bolton, Frances Townsend, Sir.
-Ivor Roberts, Lord Charles Guthrie, Sir.
-Graeme Lamb, Olli Heinonen, Ray Takeyh, The Baroness Pauline Neville-Jones, Irwin Cotler, Giulio Terzi di Sant'Agata, Dr. Graham Allison, Walter Russell Mead, Robert Hill, Cresencio S. Arcos, Jr., Roger Noriega, Otto Reich, Mark Salter, Stanley Kalms, Baron Kalms, and Matthias Küntzel.
+Other members of the board, as of September 2024, include Alireza Akhondi, Senator Mark Kirk, Tamir Pardo, John Bolton, Frances Townsend, Sir Ivor Roberts, Lord Charles Guthrie, Sir Graeme Lamb, Olli Heinonen, Ray Takeyh, The Baroness Pauline Neville-Jones, Irwin Cotler, Giulio Terzi di Sant'Agata, Dr. Graham Allison, Walter Russell Mead, Robert Hill, Cresencio S. Arcos, Jr., Roger Noriega, Otto Reich, Mark Salter, Stanley Kalms, Baron Kalms, and Matthias Küntzel.
 August Hanning, former president of the Federal Intelligence Service (BND) of Germany, is also on the advisory board.

 History

 2008–09

-UANI was founded in 2008 following a chance encounter between Mark Wallace and Richard Holbrooke on a train.
+UANI was founded in 2008 following a chance encounter between James Woolsey and Richard Holbrooke on a train.
 It hoped to replicate the Save Darfur Coalition which brought together a wide cross section of society to raise awareness about Iran's nuclear ambitions.
-Wallace was founding CEO with Holbrooke, along with CIA Director James Woolsey and Ambassadors Dennis Ross serving as founding co chairs.
+Mark Wallace was founding CEO with Holbrooke, along with CIA Director James Woolsey and Ambassadors Dennis Ross serving as founding co chairs.
 At the start of the Obama administration in 2009, Holbrooke and Ross — along with another advisory board member, Gary Samore — left UANI to take positions at the White House.

 In the run-up to the September 2009 United Nations General Assembly (UNGA), UANI called on New York City hotels and venues to refuse to host Iranian President Mahmoud Ahmadinejad.
 In its boycott campaign, UANI succeeded in having the Helmsley Hotel cancel his reservation.
 Two other New York hotels, Gotham Hall and the Dubai-owned Essex House, followed suit.